SillyTavern/SillyTavern-Docs/Usage/faq.md

 SillyTavern is an app to facilitate these uses:

-* It's a user interface that handles the communication with AI language models
+* It's a user interface that handles communication with AI language models.
-* It lets you create new characters (a character is a description of someone that you give to an AI for them to roleplay), and switch between your characters easily
+* It lets you create new character cards (prompts), and switch between them easily.
 * It lets you import characters created by other people.
-See below.
-* It will keep your chat history with a character, allowing you to resume at any time, start a new chat, review old chats, etc
+* It will keep your chat history with a character, allowing you to resume at any time, start a new chat, review old chats, etc.
 * In the background, it does the necessary things to prepare the AI prompt for you.
 Specifically, it will send a system prompt (instructions for the AI) that primes the AI to follow certain rules to improve response accuracy.

 ## Tell me more about AI models and how they might differ